AndreasScharf/python-anopi/README.md

 # python-anopi
 ## General
-### This is a library for the implementation of the AnpPi Header in a python environment
+### This is a library for the implementation of the AnoPi Header in a python environment
 ## Installation
 ```
 pip install python-anopi